 Last October I stayed at an Austrian B&B near Salzburg.
-The Alpine looking home reminded me of my favorite TV show “Der Bergdoktor“.
-It was late afternoon, so I searched online for Restaurants near me, where I could eat some Austrian cuisine.
+The Alpine looking home reminded me of my favorite TV show “Der Bergdoktor.
+It was late afternoon, so I searched online for Restaurants near me, where I can eat some Austrian cuisine.
 An hour later I had a nice dinner with a Palatschinken Austrian pancake as a dessert

 The Racklwirt Guesthouse was very close, in fact in walking distance from my B&B. At this Guesthouse I had the best Austrian pancake dessert, the Palatschinken, filled with vanilla ice cream.